qualcomm/llama.cpp/docs/backend/OPENCL.md

 * Ninja
 * Visual Studio 2022
 * Powershell 7
+* Python

 Visual Studio provides necessary headers and libraries although it is not directly used for building.
+Alternatively, Visual Studio Build Tools can be installed instead of the full Visual Studio.

+> Note that building using Visual Studio's cl compiler is not supported.
+Clang must be used.
+Clang depends on libraries provided by Visual Studio to work.
+Therefore, Visual Studio must be installed.
 Alternatively, Visual Studio Build Tools can be installed instead of the full Visual Studio.

 Powershell 7 is used for the following commands.
 If an older version of Powershell is used, these commands may not work as they are.